Enggano people: Lifestyle

 Enggano men wear kain loincloths of various lengths, and the length of the kain in direct proportion testifies to the economic status of its wearer.
 Enggano women always wear long kain.
 Men's outer garment is a shirt with long sleeves and a blind collar, while women have a shirt without a collar.

 Enggano food is mainly vegetable, and rice is usually bought.

+Due to limited currency circulation on the island, items are usually obtained through bartering rather than buying and selling.